Port Allegany, Pennsylvania: Geography

-Port Allegany is located in eastern McKean County at (41.814919, -78.279218), on the east side of the Allegheny River.
+Port Allegany is located in eastern McKean County on the east side of the Allegheny River.
 U.S. Route 6 passes through the borough, leading west 10 mi to Smethport, the county seat, and east 16 mi to Coudersport.
 Pennsylvania Route 155 joins US 6 through the center of town but leads northwest down the Allegheny River valley 12 mi to Eldred and south 24 mi to Emporium, passing over the Eastern Continental Divide at Keating Summit along the way.

 According to the U.S. Census Bureau, the borough of Port Allegany has a total area of 1.78 sqmi, of which 0.007 sqmi, or 0.39%, are water.

 Port Allegany and McKean County are located in the region of Northern Pennsylvania (and sometimes part of the Northern Tier region).
 This part of the state is rural and heavily forested.
 Before the arrival of the first European settlers, the area was densely forested with eastern hemlock.
 Many of these sometimes massive trees were cut for lumber or sometimes only for their bark, which was used in the tanning industry.
 Many older homes, barns and other buildings in the region were at least partly built with hemlock lumber.
 The contemporary forests in the region produce high quality black cherry lumber, valued in the furniture and cabinetry industries.
 While there are currently no working furniture factories in the region, the trade in black cherry continues.